-- \ HOME ARP or County funds will be used to rehabilitate the 16-unit Heritage at Madison Place (formally the Doll Apartments) community in Glen Burnie, which was recently acquired by the Housing Commission utilizing County American Rescue Plan funds.
-The project will provide transitional housing for families and individuals experiencing homelessness. - The County will provide rental assistance to a minimum of 125 homeless households with CoC funds, 25 homeless families with ESG funds, and a minimum of 40 households with HOPWA funds. - The County will continue the Eviction Prevention Program in Local Fiscal Year 2023 with existing federal and State ERAP funds, CDBG-CV funds, and County funds. - \ The County will provide tenant based rental assistance and mobility counseling to ensure that all households receiving housing assistance are able to obtain and maintain housing in a variety of communities throughout the County. - \ HOME CHDO funds will be used to develop one new group home to house individuals with special needs.
+- The County is also working with affordable housing developers purchasing and/or refinancing existing older properties in order to ensure they continue to offer quality affordable housing to lower income residents.
+This includes (i) Villages at Marley Station, a 757-unit family project in Glen Burnie, (ii) Bates Senior Apartments, a 71-unit senior project in Annapolis, and (iii) College Parkway, a 167-unit project in Annapolis.
+ACDS, on behalf of the County, will analyze the need for refinancing the properties and work with project owners to preserve and maintain the existing rental housing stock. - HOME ARP or County funds will be used to rehabilitate the 16-unit Heritage at Madison Place (formally the Doll Apartments) community in Glen Burnie, which was recently acquired by the Housing Commission utilizing County American Rescue Plan funds.
+Additionally, CDBG, HOME ARP, and County funds will be used to develop a new housing resource for the homeless though the conversion of an existing motel or property.
+Both projects will provide interim or transitional housing for families and individuals experiencing homelessness. - The County will provide rental assistance to a minimum of 125 homeless households with CoC funds, 40 homeless families with ESG funds, 30 homeless households with HOME funds, and a minimum of 40 households with HOPWA funds. - The County will continue the Eviction Prevention Program in Local Fiscal Year 2024 with existing federal and State ERAP funds, ARPA, and County funds. - The County will provide tenant based rental assistance and mobility counseling to ensure that all households receiving housing assistance are able to obtain and maintain housing in a variety of communities throughout the County. - HOME CHDO funds will be used to develop one new group home to house individuals with special needs.